Free Child Development Associate (CDA) Practice Test (2026)

 Administration

-• Test Location: CDA tests are administered at Pearson VUE testing centers on behalf of the Council for Professional Recognition.
+Test location: CDA exams are delivered through Pearson VUE (typically at a Pearson VUE test center) on behalf of the Council for Professional Recognition.

-• Test Format: Computer-based exam with multiple-choice questions.
+Test format: Computer-based exam with multiple-choice questions (includes scenario-based items).

 Test Provider

-The Pearson VUE administers the CDA credentialing test on behalf of the Council for Professional Recognition.
+Pearson VUE administers the CDA exam on behalf of the Council for Professional Recognition.

 Information Sources

-Disclaimer – All the information and prep materials on iPrep are genuine and were created for tutoring purposes. iPrep is not affiliated with the CDA Council for Professional Recognition, with Pearson VUE testing centers, or with any other institutes or trademarks mentioned in this article.
+Disclaimer – All information and preparation materials provided by iPREP are intended for tutoring and study purposes only. iPREP is not affiliated with, endorsed by, or sponsored by the Council for Professional Recognition, Pearson VUE, or any other organizations or trademarks referenced on this page.

 Free CDA practice test: Get to know what the Child Development Associate (CDA) test will be like by practicing with these sample questions: